DavidGuere/Chit-Chat/README.md

 ## About the project

 This web application is the frontend of a future project.
-The chat application is designed using an MVC design patter and a glass UI design.
+The chat application is designed using an MVC design pattern and a glass UI design.

 ## Technologies